 Professor Thierry Vancaillie is a gynaecologist and pain specialist, renowned for his role in developing minimally invasive procedures, including hysteroscopic and laparoscopic surgery.
-His expertise also includes endometriosis treatment and incontinence.
-Notably, his work with the physics and application of electrosurgery in surgical approaches has set benchmarks for international standards.
-He is a founding director of the Women's Health and Research Institute of Australia (WHRIA).
+His expertise includes pudendal neuralgia, pelvic pain, post-surgical pain and the surgical treatment of infertility with Asherman's Syndrome.

 After studying medicine in Namur, Belgium from 1973-1976 then Leuven, Belgium 1976-1980, Professor Vancaillie went on to complete his obstetrics and gynaecology specialist training in Bremen, Germany in 1985.
 He is a fellow of the RANZCOG, as well as fellow of the Faculty of Pain Medicine (FFPMANZCA).